-Skills-based routing is a new Enterprise plan feature in Support.
-It allows admins set up "skills" -- attributes associated with individual agents and sets of ticket conditions.
+Skills-based routing enables admins to set up skills, which are attributes associated with individual agents and sets of ticket conditions.
 A view can be configured to show different matching tickets depending on who’s looking at it.

-The following recommendations can help you get started and get the most out of this first phase:
+The following recommendations can help you get started:

 - Work out your skills in advance.
 It’ll be easier to make revisions.

 - Check your skills coverage.
 Do you have enough agents for common skills and combinations?

 - Organize skills into categories.
 You’ll bundle similar skills together when you set them up in Zendesk.

 - Define your ticket conditions based on information present at creation.
 But don’t save them until they’re ready to run.

 - Start with a small end-to-end test.
 This release gives you the tools you need.
 With a handful of trusted agents, figure out the best setup and work out any problems.